GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Discussion and conclusion

 We also tested \gs2 on mocks with a small number of tracers (10 - 100).
 We compared its performance with simple mass estimators, finding that the \gs2 recovery is not only good, but generally superior.
 In particular, mass estimators can become significantly biased, while \gs2 not only remains unbiased, but provides constraints on the mass profile at all radii, rather than just one point at $\sim R_{1/2}$ with equal or lower errors.
-This suggests that, even with just 10 tracer velocities, it is still preferable to perform full \gs2 modeling (or at least include more flexible, non-Gaussian PDFs like the ones we use) over simpler, more commonly used approaches.
+This suggests that even with just ten tracer velocities, it is still preferable to perform full \gs2 modeling (or at least include more flexible, non-Gaussian PDFs such as the ones we use here) over simpler, more commonly used approaches.

-While previous studies have suggested that the effectiveness of higher-order Jeans analyses is compromised without assumptions about the fourth-order anisotropy counterpart (e.g. \citealt{2013MNRAS.432.3361R, 2014MNRAS.441.1584R}), we find that, not only does a general fourth-order analysis yield comparable, if not improved, constraining power to previous methods for the same data, but, in many cases, a substantially less biased recovery of the anisotropy, mass density, and slope profiles.
-These are all recovered at 95\% confidence across almost all mocks over a wide range ($0.1 \lesssim r/R_{1/2} \lesssim 10$), regardless of tracer numbers, contrasting with previous methods, including \gs1.5 and \gsa, that are prone to notable biases, particularly at small ($R \lesssim 0.25 R_{1/2}$) and large ($R \gtrsim 2R_{1/2}$) radii.
+While previous studies have suggested that the effectiveness of higher order Jeans analyses is compromised without assumptions about the fourth-order anisotropy counterpart (e.g., \citealt{2013MNRAS.432.3361R, 2014MNRAS.441.1584R}), we find that, not only does a general fourth-order analysis yield comparable (if not improved) constraining power to previous methods for the same data, but, in many cases, a substantially less biased recovery of the anisotropy, mass density, and slope profiles.
+These are all recovered at 95\% confidence across almost all mocks over a wide range ($0.1 \lesssim r/R_{1/2} \lesssim 10$), regardless of tracer numbers.
+This stands in contrast to previous methods, including \gs1.5 and \gsa, which are prone to notable biases, particularly at small ($R \lesssim 0.25 R_{1/2}$) and large ($R \gtrsim 2R_{1/2}$) radii.

-With 1,000 tracers without PMs, we recover the logarithmic density slope at $R_{1/2}$ with $12\%$ (25 \%) statistical errors for cuspy (cored) mock data, and with comparable absolute errors at lower radii.
-Including PMs, these can be distinguished with $8\%$ (12 \%) errors.
-With only 100 tracers and no PMs, we are still able to recover slopes with $\sim 30\%$ (20\%) errors.
-This indicates that we are able to meaningfully distinguish between cusped and cored models even with limited data, something particularly timely in light of the present interest for such searches in the literature.
+Using 1,000 tracers without PMs, we recovered the logarithmic density slope at $R_{1/2}$, with $12\%$ (25 \%) statistical errors for cuspy (cored) mock data and with comparable absolute errors at lower radii.
+When including PMs, these can be distinguished with $8\%$ (12 \%) errors.
+With only 100 tracers and no PMs, we were still able to recover slopes with $\sim 30\%$ (20\%) errors.
+This indicates that we are able to meaningfully distinguish between cusped and cored models even with limited data, which is particularly timely in light of the present interest for such searches in the literature.